infews/ddt_ruby_springs/README.md

 `ball.kick` is more descriptive than `subject.kick`

+### Negatives

+- Terse specs
+- Wordy spec names in output
+- Risk of method naming gymnastics to get nicely read specs

 ## Step 3

 Again, the same implementation.
-This moves to just using `let` for consistency.
-This is a tradeoff, for sure.
-Files will be "taller" with more indentation.
-But this favors being explicit in naming, nesting, and testing.
+This moves to just using `let` for consistency & simplicity.
+Which leads to more explicit specs.

+### Negatives

+- Have to write your own specs
+- Longer/taller files

 ## Step 4

 Adds another, very similar class, `PlaygroundBall` that has a little specialization.
+Playground balls have a nostalgic smell, and there is now a sound when the balls are kicked.

 The only changes that are needed is the beginning call to `RSpec.describe` to call out the new class and some constants.

-Note that playground balls have a nostalgic smell, and there is now a sound when the balls are kicked.
+### Negatives

+- A lot of duplication in our spec files
+- MORE Longer/taller files

 ## Step 5

-- No implementation change.
-- Adds a shared context around inflation.
+No implementation change.
+We've added a shared context around inflation.
+Files are shorter.

-File is getting shorter.
-But where is that context defined?
-You have to figure that out.
+### Negatives

+- Where is "a ball that can be inflated" defined?
+- What does that mean again?

 ## Step 6

-- No implementation change.
-- Adds a shared context around kicking & deflation.

-File is nice and short.
+No implementation change.
+We've added another shared context, this time for kicking/deflation.
+Files is nice and short.
 Very DRY.
-But what is the interface supposed to be again?
-And where are these examples defined?

-This is where you might start to wonder about this being too much indirection.
+### Negatives

+- Where did we define these examples?
+- What interfaces do these examples test?
+- Lots of indirection

 ## Step 7

-- No _test_ changes.
-- Common functionality pulled into a super/base class `InflatableBall`.
+No _test_ changes.
+We've extracted some common functionality into a super/base class `InflatableBall`.

 This is a great example of tests helping with your refactoring.
 All the tests from Step 6 are green, so great, right?

+### Negatives

+- Where did we define these examples?
+- What interfaces do these examples test?
+- Lots of indirection
+- Lots of re-testing.
+Has it bought us anything?

 ## Step 8

 - Adds unit tests for `InflatableBall`
-- Adds `Game` as integration specs for leaf classes
+- Adds `Game` as integration specs for child classes (`SoccerBall` & `PlaygroundBall`)
-- Removes super class unit re-testing from leaf classes
+- Removes super class unit re-testing from child classes
-- Adds wiring test of hierarchy to leaf classes
+- Adds wiring test of hierarchy to child classes

 Deleting tests that are green may feel weird, but this just moves them so you're testing as little as possible, while still being very explicit.
+There are more, shorter files.

+### Negatives & Compromises

+- More files (but they are shorter)
+- Indirection to implementation is explicit in the tests
-Some "unit" values are only being testing in integration specs, but so what?
-This should keep the test suites faster while not limiting coverage.
+- Some "unit" testing (kick counts) are only tested in integration spec